real-poker/RNGclick/README.md

 # RNGclick
-Random number generation program for playing poker, click generates a new random number
+Random number generation program for playing online poker, left-click generates a new random number, right-click clears the window.

-Download either the .py file and run in from your command line if you have python installed on your computer or download the .exe file and run it standalone.
+Download either the .py file if python is installed on your computer or just download the .exe file and run it standalone.